Call Us: 415.956.2828

 California Supreme Court Clarifies Calculation Requirements for Noncompliant Meal, Rest, and Recovery Break Premium Payments: Some Employers May Find That Their Payments Have Been Too Low

-by Virginia K. Young and Whitney R. Miner
+by Whitney R. Miner

 Well-known California law requires employers who fail to provide a nonexempt employee with a compliant meal, rest, or recovery period to pay the employee one additional hour of pay at the employee’s “regular rate of compensation” for each workday that the compliant meal, rest, or recovery period is not provided.
 Cal.
 Labor Code § 226.7.
 But “regular rate of compensation” is not defined in the Labor Code or applicable wage orders, and whether the term “regular rate of compensation” means the employee’s base hourly rate or the regular rate of pay used for overtime pay purposes (under Labor Code § 510) has been the subject of great dispute.